How I got a Global Talent UK visa: a comprehensive guide and my experience

 Step 2: visa application centre

 If you were in the UK as a tourist during your stage 1 application, as I was while in London, you’ll need to depart the country.
-The second stage must be applied for outside the UK.
+The second stage must be applied from outside the UK.

 During this stage, you aim to secure an appointment at the visa application centre.
 At the appointed time, you’ll submit your documents there.
 Similar to the prior step, you’ll need to complete an extensive application form and make the insurance payment at the end.